Jobs, Trades, and Skills Training

 - The company must have a full-time or part-time (no less than 20 hours) opening for which they are training the individual.

 - The company is not required to hire the trainee at the end of six weeks.

 Mature Worker Program

 The Mature Worker Program is a pilot program offered by New Hampshire Employment Security.
 The program offers case management services and job search workshops and job training to people who are:

 Companies that have participated in these kinds of programs include Sig Sauer, General Electric, the Portsmouth Naval Shipyard, and more.

 At the end of 2016 the Business and Industry Association (BIA) of New Hampshire and the New Hampshire Charitable Foundation (NHCF) announced the Workforce Accelerator 2025 initiative.
 Through Workforce Accelerator 2025, the BIA and NHCF will encourage the creation of career pathways from education programs to employers.
 The program has a specific goal of 65 percent of New Hampshire adults having degrees and high-value credentials by 2025.

 While New Hampshire does not control how much federal grant funding it gets for workforce development (about $8.7 million in 2018), state funding for the Job Training Fund caps at $2 million a year.
+(That funding will rise to $6 million starting in 2020.)
 State support for Career and Technical Education (CTE) centers, community colleges, and public universities may also indirectly fund career pathways.
 Some legislators would like the state to spend more of its money on any of these existing programs, or develop new state-level programs without the restrictions of federal funding.